What does the life insurance underwriting process take?

 Conversely, while a simplified issue policy is in many ways “easier” to qualify for, this is not necessarily always the case.
 As an example, if you have certain health conditions, you could still end up being declined.
 There are also age restrictions on many simplified issue life insurance policies.

-In addition, due to the added risk that an insurance carrier may be taking on with an applicant for a simplified issue policy, there are many cases where the cost of the insurance coverage is higher than a comparable fully underwritten policy.
+Also, due to the added risk that an insurance carrier may be taking on with an applicant for a simplified issue policy, there are many cases where the cost of the insurance coverage is higher than a comparable fully underwritten policy.

 The bottom line is that, if you are in relatively good health, you could be offered a lower premium rate with fully underwritten coverage.
-But in any case, it always helps to first discuss your life insurance needs and goals with a specialist in the field before you commit to a policy.
+But in any case, it always helps first to discuss your life insurance needs and goals with a specialist in the field before you commit to a policy.

-Want to Easily Compare Insurance Quotes?
+Want to Compare Insurance Quotes Easily?

-If you’re not completely sure about what type of life insurance – and life insurance underwriting – is best for you, give Insurance Geek a call.
+If you’re not entirely sure about what type of life insurance – and life insurance underwriting – is best for you, give Insurance Geek a call.
 Our primary focus is on insurance, so we are well-versed in life insurance coverage options, underwriting criteria, and quote comparison.

 Stop playing the guessing game when it comes to protecting those you love with life insurance.
-Contact Insurance Geek today.